broadinstitute/long-read-pipelines/docs/development_guide/wdl_style_guide.md

 }
 ```

-## Workflow Definitions:
+## Workflow Definitions
-This section covers best practices for defining workflows in WDL, including how to specify dependencies between tasks, how to handle errors and exceptions, and how to define scatter and gather blocks._
+This section covers best practices for defining workflows in WDL, including how to specify dependencies between tasks, how to handle errors and exceptions, and how to define scatter and gather blocks.

 The order of the sections in a task block should be as follows:
 1. meta